ferancona/file-iterator/README.md

 print_contents(it)
 ```

 For loops use a copy of the iterator.
-Therefore, the original doesn't exhausts itself
+Therefore, the original doesn't exhaust itself
 and we can iterate multiple times.
 ```python
 print_contents(it)
 print_contents(it)
 ```

-We can also iterate using next().
+We can also iterate using `next()`.
 ```python
 # Returns None when everything has been read.
 line_b = next(it)